Plain English Breakdown

 - CAS number

-- A unique code given to each chemical substance by the Chemical Abstracts Service, used for identification.
+- A unique code given to each chemical substance for easy identification.

 - Toxic Substances Control Account